In 2014, Mark Schaefer sent shudders through the marketing landscape with a theory called “content shock”. His concept is as simple as it is scary:

 Now it’s time for your content team to turn these ones and zeros into something creative, something that will drive results for your brand.
 Of course, that’s no easy task, but at least your data-driven content team, along with the rest of the organization all the way up to the C-suite, will know you have a strategy pushing your brand in the right direction.

-Get a weekly dose of the trends and insights you need to keep you ON top, from Jay Baer at Convince & Convert.
+Get a dose of the trends and insights twice a month to keep you ON top from Convince & Convert.
 Sign up for the Convince & Convert ON email newsletter.